hugoQ1/go-epik/documentation/en/miner-deals.md

 ### Connect to your own node

-If you are in contact with someone else running Lotus, you can ask them to try connecting to your node.
-To do so, provide them your peer ID, which you can get by running `lotus net id` on your node.
+If you are in contact with someone else running epik, you can ask them to try connecting to your node.
+To do so, provide them your peer ID, which you can get by running `epik net id` on your node.

-They can then try running `lotus net findpeer <peerID>` to get your address(es), and can then run `lotus net connect <address>` to connect to you.
-If successful, your node will now appear on their peers list (run `lotus net peers` to check).
+They can then try running `epik net findpeer <peerID>` to get your address(es), and can then run `epik net connect <address>` to connect to you.
+If successful, your node will now appear on their peers list (run `epik net peers` to check).

-You can also check this by running a second instance of Lotus yourself.
+You can also check this by running a second instance of epik yourself.

 ### Query your own ask

-A client should be able to find your ask by running `lotus client query-ask <minerID>`.
+A client should be able to find your ask by running `epik client query-ask <minerID>`.
 If someone is not able to retrieve your ask by doing so, then there is an issue with your node.